A gritty, emotional tale of 1930s Blackpool from bestselling saga author Mary Wood, writing as Maggie Mason

 Orphaned and destitute, will Grace find her own way in the world?

 When Grace's Ma passes away and her Da's ship sinks with all hands, Grace is utterly alone in the world.
 She's sent to an orphanage in Blackpool, but the master has an eye for a pretty young lass.
 Grace won't be his victim, so she runs, destitute, into the night.

 In Blackpool, she finds a home with the kindly Sheila and Peggy - and meets a lovely airman.
 But it's 1938, and war is on the horizon.
 Will Grace ever find the happiness and home she deserves?

 Maggie Mason is a pseudonym of author Mary Wood.
 Mary began her career by self-publishing on kindle where many of her sagas reached number one in genre.
-She was spotted by Pan Macmillan and to date has written eleven books for them under her own name, with more to come.
+She was spotted by Pan Macmillan and to date has written many books for them under her own name, with more to come.

 Mary continues to be proud to write for Pan Macmillan, but is now equally proud and thrilled to take up a second career with Sphere under the name of Maggie Mason.
 A Blackpool Lass is her first in a planned series of standalone books and trilogies set in her home town of Blackpool.

 Born the thirteenth child of fifteen children, Mary describes her childhood as poor, but rich in love.

 She was educated at St Peter's RC School in Hinckley and at Hinckley College for Further Education, where she was taught shorthand and typing.